Cghlewis/data-mgmt-ed-research-book/_book/04-dmp.md

 - Source (who completes the instrument)
 - Measures included in the instrument
 - Collection and capture method
-- Time periods collected
+- Data collection waves
-- Planned number and size of data files for each source (e.g., 2 student assessment files (T1, T2), with ~500 rows per file)
+- Planned number and size of data files for each source (e.g., two student assessment files (T1, T2), with ~500 rows per file)
 - PII included
 - Sensitivity level based on your institution's policies
 - Data storage and access plan